winitzki/scall/tutorial/programming_dhall.md

 But the type `LeibnizEqualT Type Bool Bool` will _not_ be void because there will be a value `reflT Type Bool` of that type.

 If a value of `LeibnizEqualT Type P Q` is given, we have evidence that the types `P` and `Q` are equal.
-This allows us to type-cast values of type `P` into values of type `Q`:
+This allows us to convert values of type `P` into values of type `Q`:

 ```dhall
 let LeibnizTypeCast : ∀(P : Type) → ∀(Q : Type) → LeibnizEqualT Type P Q → P → Q